 The control must be in the "NEUTRAL" position to start your engine.
-Neutral is the most upright position of the control unit and acts as an idle.
+Neutral is the most central position of the control unit and acts as an idle (you will hear and feel a click when neutral is engaged).
 While in this position, the propeller is not rotating.

 There is a "THROTTLE ONLY" button on the throttle control that when depressed will disengage the shifting mechanism and will allow you to operate the throttle without engaging the propeller.
-The button will automatically engage the shifting mechanism once the throttle control has been moved back to its center position (you will hear and feel a click when it is engaged).
+The button will automatically engage the shifting mechanism once the throttle control has been moved back to its center position.